Posted on Leave a comment

 I’ve got huge respect for Ramsay, he’s worked all over the world and has a great client list (including Steve Vai).
 He knows guitars, knows tone and he’s a thinker.
 So when he calls to talk about a new pickup idea I listen.

 He was interested in having a humbucker for people that didn’t like humbuckers (his phrase).
 A pickup with clear tone and low powered but not like a PAF, clearer than that.
-He wanted a midrange more like a single coil than a traditional humbucker.
-At first I thought my ‘Black Sand’ humbucker size P90 would suit him but as he talked I realised he didn’t want the grit of a P90.
-He’s very well practised at describing sound so I felt I understood what he meant.
+He wanted a mid range more like a single coil than a traditional humbucker.
+At first I thought my ‘Black Sand’ humbucker size P90 would suit him but as he talked I realized he didn’t want the grit of a P90.
+He’s very well practiced at describing sound so I felt I understood what he meant.
 He assured me he had customers asking about such a pickup.

 He wasn’t in a rush which meant I could have a good ponder over what he’d said before making anything.
 It’s often best just to let a project sit rather than wade in and make a load of prototypes that don’t quite do it.
 Thinking time is important.